amplication/docs/docs/plugins/private-plugins.md

 3. Set the plugin's **Display Name** and **Description** - these will appear in the UI when selecting plugins
 4. Choose the appropriate code generator (Node.js or .NET) that matches your target services

-The Plugin Id you enter will become the name of your plugin's folder within the `plugins` folder.

 ![Publish Your Platform Console Changes](./assets/private-plugins/add-new-plugin.png)

 ## Set Up Your Private Plugin Folder